Jawwad-Fida/Academic-and-Research-Projects/README.md

 ### BSc in Computer Science and Engineering (CSE), 2018-2022 at [United International University (UIU)](https://www.uiu.ac.bd/)

 ## Research Projects

 ### [Predicting Irregular Sleeping Patterns from Social Media: A Psycholinguistic Analysis From Tweets](https://github.com/Jawwad-Fida/Predicting-Irregular-Sleeping-Patterns-From-Tweets "GitHub Repository") - 📘 Undergraduate Thesis
 Predict whether a user is suffering from Irregular Sleeping Patterns (ISP) based on their social media interactions on Twitter.
 We identify users' ISP by using psycholinguistic (i.e., LIWC) and contextual (i.e., BERT) features from tweets.
 We then built a hybrid classification prediction model to predict users’ Irregular Sleeping Patterns from psycholinguistic traits derived from user tweets.

- - **Domain**:  Data Science, Deep Learning, Natural Language Processing, Mental Health, Psycholinguistic Patterns, Social Media.
+**Domain**:  Data Science, Deep Learning, Natural Language Processing, Mental Health, Psycholinguistic Patterns, Social Media.
- - **Tools used**: Twitter API - Tweepy, LIWC2015, IBM SPSS Statistical Software.
+**Tools used**: Twitter API - Tweepy, LIWC2015, IBM SPSS Statistical Software.

 The extended version of this work has been submitted for publication at [Elsevier - Intelligent Systems with Applications](https://www.sciencedirect.com/journal/intelligent-systems-with-applications)\
 Current Status: [Under Review](https://track.authorhub.elsevier.com/?uuid=2968e30a-7905-4b86-8c8d-44a7f486a6c8)

+### Social Media Research: A Review on User Behavior - 📘 Survey Paper
+Review existing literature on user behavior research in social media.
+Additionally, review the study of machine learning algorithms used in user behavior research and the effect of social media recommendation systems on user behavior.

+**Domain**: Machine Learning, User Behavior, Recommendation Systems, Social Media, Behavioral Analysis\
+Current Status: On going

 ## Academic Projects